alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 is good for driving the field, but the papers that come out of them are often treated as "the Apple paper" or "the Uber paper", rather than "the paper by X & Y".

-However, during that time, I started writing for this blog more seriously, and somehow this blog is now the biggest reputation boost I have.
+However, I have written for this blog more seriously, and somehow my blog is now the biggest reputation boost I have.
 It's not the same as a paper,
 but it's another way for me to put out work that demonstrates how I think through research problems.
 My [post about deep RL]({% post_url 2018-02-14-rl-hard %}) is still my most viewed post,